vukasinterzic/AdminToys/README.md

 #### Get-ConsoleMusic
 Fun little function that plays songs directly from console.
 Currently available melodies: Super Mario, Tetris, Mission Impossible, Star Wars.

+#### Set-PingFirewallRules
+Enables TCP IPv4 and IPv6 ports on remote or local computer so you can use PING.
+It can also create block rules to disable it.

 #### Convert-TextToASCIIArt
 Converts your Text to
 ```